himoose/user-docs/docs/features/versus-pages.md

 - Manually create a custom page in Webflow or your CMS.
 - Pull data from multiple comparison records.

-Programmatic three-way comparisons aren't supported yet, but you can request this feature via [Support](https://www.himoose.com/contact).
+Programmatic three-way comparisons aren't supported yet, but you can request a custom implementation at [Support](https://www.himoose.com/contact).

 ---